openego/eDisGo/doc/usage_details.rst

 Electromobility
 -----------------

-Electromobility data including charging processes necessary to apply different charging strategies, as well as information on potential charging sites and integrated charging parks can be integrated into the grid and are stored in the :pandas:`pandas.DataFrames<DataFrame>` or  :geopandas:`GeoDataFrame` in the :class:`~.network.electromobility.Electromobility` object.
+Electromobility data including charging processes as well as information on potential charging sites and integrated charging parks are stored in the :class:`~.network.electromobility.Electromobility` object.

-You can access those dataframes/geodataframes as follows:
+You can access these data as follows:

 .. code-block:: python

-    # Access DataFrame with all SimBEV charging processes.
+    # Access DataFrame with all SimBEV charging processes
     edisgo.electromobility.charging_processes_df

-    # Access GeoDataFrame with all TracBEV potential charging parks.
+    # Access GeoDataFrame with all TracBEV potential charging parks
     edisgo.electromobility.potential_charging_parks_gdf

-    # Access DataFrame with all charging parks that got integrated.
+    # Access DataFrame with all charging parks that got integrated
     edisgo.electromobility.integrated_charging_parks_df

-The integrated charging points are then also stored in the :pandas:`pandas.DataFrames<DataFrame>` in the :class:`~.network.topology.Topology` object and can be accessed as follows:
+The integrated charging points are also stored in the :class:`~.network.topology.Topology` object and can be accessed as follows:

 .. code-block:: python